Khristina Chess

 For the last 150 pages, I curled up and cried and cried.
 I can see why books by Kristin Hannah top the bestseller lists!
 The Nightingale was my introduction to this author, and it’s one of those books that will keep me thinking for a long time.

 Find your next great read by exploring my reviews of these books you’ll devour if you liked The Nightingale by Kristin Hannah.
-What all of the books in this list share is history.
-All of them are set in another time period when one or more characters is struggling with a mystery, a war, or some other page-turning topic.
+All of them are set in another time period when one or more characters is struggling with a mystery, a war, sisterhood or other complicated family relationships, or some combination of those.
 I hope you find something that catches your interest.
 Happy reading!

 The Girl in the Blue Coat by Monica Hesse